 Abstract interpretation is a general framework for expressing static program analyses.
 This project aims to improve the time and memory performance of abstract interpretation, specifically the fixpoint computation central to all abstract interpreters.
 Our research is used in two open-source abstract interpreters: NASA IKOS and Facebook SPARTA.

-This video from the Workshop on Research Highlights in Programming Languages at FSTTCS 2020 describes some our results.
+- Efficient Fixpoint Computation for Abstract Interpretation, Workshop on Research Highlights in Programming Languages at FSTTCS 2020.

 Neuro-Symbolic Program Analysis

 Neuro-symbolic program analysis augments static program analysis with machine learning to find bugs in large systems software, such as the Linux kernel.

 Security attacks during boot are arguably the most difficult to defend against.
 Consequently, many systems deploy a secure boot protocol known as measured boot.
 Measured boot ensures that every layer of firmware/software is measured before booting, and that the measurements are reliably recorded for future verification.